Bylaws as amended and adopted September 21, 2019

 Section 5.6.
 President.
 The president shall be the chief executive officer of the corporation, and shall exercise general supervision and control over all activities of the corporation.
 The president shall:

 Section 5.7.
 Vice-President.
-The Vice-President shall, in the absence of the president or in the event of the president's inability or refusal to act, the vice-president or vice-presidents in the order of their election shall perform the duties of the president, and when so acting, shall have all the powers of, and be subject to all the restrictions upon the president.
+The Vice-President shall, in the absence of the president or in the event of the president's inability or refusal to act, perform the duties of the president, and when so acting, shall have all the powers of, and be subject to all the restrictions upon that office.
 Any vice-president shall perform such additional duties as may from time to time be assigned to him or her by the president or by the Board of Directors.

 Section 5.8.
 Treasurer.
 The Treasurer shall: